cnbbooks/lfe-manual/src/code/msgs.md

 What, what?
 Does each ...

 Yup, every function in LFE (and Erlang, of course) has an inbox.
-You can see how many messages a give process has by looking at the process' info:
+You can see how many messages a given process has by looking at the process' info:

 ```lisp
 lfe> (erlang:process_info (self) 'message_queue_len)